adebola-io/bullet/README.md

 ### JSX Syntax

-JSX (JavaScript XML) is a syntax extension for JavaScript that allows you to write HTML-like code within your JavaScript files.
+JSX is a syntax extension for JavaScript that allows you to write HTML-like code within your JavaScript files.
 It is most famously used with React to describe the structure and appearance of UI components.

 Bullet supports a similar syntax, and compiles to regular DOM nodes.